hellpig/collatz/BOINC_test/README.md

 Instructions for installing BOINC server...
 [https://boinc.berkeley.edu/trac/wiki/ServerIntro](https://boinc.berkeley.edu/trac/wiki/ServerIntro)

-I don't want to use any of the bundled BOINC installers because I'm not convinced that they are maintained or documented correctly, and you end up spending the same amount of time learning about all of their bundling stuff like Docker or whatever.
-Because they preconfigure everything, you eventually have to change all the settings to how you want them, so just do it the right way (from scratch) from the beginning.
+I don't want to use any of the bundled BOINC installers because I'm not convinced that they are maintained or documented correctly, and you end up spending the same amount of time learning about all of their bundling stuff like Docker or whatever and trying to overcome their limitations.
+You eventually will want to change all the settings to how you want them, so just do it the right way (from scratch) from the beginning.

 I do want to use example\_app provided by BOINC!
 I will simply modify it.
 [https://boinc.berkeley.edu/trac/wiki/ExampleApps](https://boinc.berkeley.edu/trac/wiki/ExampleApps)